suryachand2k1/DS-5690-Project/README.md

      Is the appropriate comment or docstring syntax used for the language?
   9. **Language-Specific Formatting - Correct Placement:**
      Are documentation blocks placed immediately before or inside the relevant code blocks?
-  10. **Preservation of Original Code - Functionality Unchanged:**
+  11. **Preservation of Original Code - Functionality Unchanged:**
       Has the original code logic been left intact?
-  11. **Preservation of Original Code - Structure Preserved:**
+  12. **Preservation of Original Code - Structure Preserved:**
       Is the original formatting and structure maintained?
+  13. **Complete Preservation of Original Code - Unchanged Original Code:**
+      Is there no modification or omission of the original code?
-  12. **Overall Compliance - Full Adherence:**
+  14. **Overall Compliance - Full Adherence:**
       Does the documented code fully follow the provided instructions?
-  13. **Original Code Inclusion - Presence of Original Code Section:**
-      Is the complete original code included as a separate section?
-  14. **Complete Preservation of Original Code - Completeness:**
-      Is there no modification or omission of the original code?

 - **Scoring Approach:**
   - Each criterion is answered with Yes/No (1 point for Yes).
   - All individual scores are aggregated for a final score out of 14.